GoncharukBro/react-mask-field/README.md

 The `MaskField` component makes it easy to integrate with custom components allowing you to use your own styled components.
 To do this, you need to pass the custom component to the `forwardRef` method provided by React. `forwardRef` allows you automatically pass a `ref` value to a child element ([more on `forwardRef`](https://reactjs.org/docs/forwarding-refs.html)).

+Then place your own component in the `component` property.
+The value for the `component` property can be either function components or class components.

+With this approach, the `MaskField` component acts as a HOC, adding additional logic to the `input` element.

 Here's how to do it:

 ```jsx